An easy, soft sourdough banana bread. Bake them as mini loaves, or as one large loaf.

 The method

-Finely dice the candied ginger into pieces of your choosing.
-It's very strong in flavour so smaller pieces are best.
-I cut mine into 2mm pieces.
+3. Finely dice the candied ginger into pieces of your choosing.
+It’s very strong in flavour so smaller pieces are best

 Sugar topping

-In a small bowl mix together cinnamon and granulated sugar.
-Sprinkle this over the top of the batter for a little extra flavour and crunch.
+1. In a small bowl, mix cinnamon and granulated sugar.
+Sprinkle this over the batter for a little extra flavor and crunch.
+If baking in a loaf pan, you can add an extra sliced banana on top for decoration too.

 Baking